SMLC-NYSBC/TARDIS/docs/usage/fine_tune_model.rst

 in formats such as .tif, .mrc, .rec, or .am, and corresponding binary masks/labels in .tif, .mrc, .rec, .am, or .csv formats.
 The images and mask files must share the same names, with mask files having an additional _mask prefix.

+E.g. For example image.mrc and image_mask.mrc or image_mask.csv

 Tips:
-    - For .mrc files: Ensure your data is not flipped.
+    - For .mrc files:
+        Ensure your data is not flipped.
 You can verify this by loading your file in Fiji and checking if the image and mask file overlap.
+    - Normalization:
-    - Normalization: No normalization is required.
+        No normalization is required.
 It is best to use raw image files, as TARDIS will handle all necessary normalizations.

 2. Training